Nicole Natalino

-Nicole Monserrat Natalino Torres (born March 5, 1989) is a Chilean singer who is a current member of Chilean pop rock band Kudai (previously known as Ciao).
+Nicole Monserrat Natalino Torres (born 5 March 1989) is a Chilean singer who is a current member of Chilean pop rock band Kudai (previously known as Ciao).
 She had left the group voluntarily in 2006, and in 2008 made a comeback with her solo music career, which lasted a few years.
 During her estrangement from music, she studied interior design.
 In 2016, she and the other original Kudai members reunited.

 Biography

 Early life

 Nicole Natalino started by doing voices for commercials and her musical debut was at the age of 10.
-Even though she was a very shy girl, her mother convinced her attend the casting for Ciao.
 The casting for the group Ciao was held in Chile by their later manager Pablo Vega.
 Nicole was chosen, along with another girl and two boys (Pablo Holman and Tomás Manzi), by Pablo Vega and together they began their musical career.
 Ciao sang Italian songs translated to Spanish for children.
-Together Nicole Natalino, Pablo Holman, Tomás Manzi, and Barbara Sepúlveda achieved a successful musical career.
 Due to their success as Ciao and their age, years later they became Kudai; still under Pablo Vega's management.
 Together they chose the group's new name, Kudai, which they took from the word kudau in Mapudungun, meaning "hard-working young man".
 In 2004 they met Guz (Gustavo Pinochet) and along with Guz the group wrote their first album as teens and Kudai titled "Vuelo".